prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 }
 ```

 To modify the Koin module during testing, I’ve modified the Ktor `module` function to accept a list of Koin modules.
-This list has as default value the Koin module that was previously hardcoded.
+This list has as the default value the Koin module that was previously hardcoded.

 ```kotlin
 fun Application.module(testing: Boolean = false, koinModules: List<Module> = listOf(appModule)) {